 Looking for the best budget binoculars under $100?
 Then you are in the right place, we have picked out some pairs that will do a great job without spending a fortune - and we'll even help you find the best price.

 Inevitably if you’re hunting a bargain, you might want to cast your eyes over models that have been around for a few years longer than the very latest and greatest examples, which for most intents and purposes function just as well of course.
-While it’s tempting to cast our eyes towards a few no-brand examples too in the hope of saving a few shekels, fortunately there are enough lower priced examples to be found from reasonably respected names.
+While it’s tempting to cast our eyes towards a few no-brand examples too in the hope of saving a few shekels, fortunately, there are enough lower-priced examples to be found from reasonably respected names.
 We’ve detailed them here.
-A further advantage with buying from a recognized manufacturer is not only the peace of mind that comes with a long lineage but also, typically, warranties of up to 10 years in some cases.
+A further advantage of buying from a recognized manufacturer is not only the peace of mind that comes with a long lineage but also, typically, warranties of up to 10 years in some cases.

 So what do we mean when we talk about budget binoculars?
 Here we’ve avoided including any product north of $100 or £100, with many options retailing for a good deal less.
 In short, even if you’re pockets aren’t particularly deep, we’re helping to provide you with a few options to suit whatever your budget may be.

-So without further ado, let’s drill into what we consider the best budget binoculars all round.
+So without further ado, let’s drill into what we consider the best budget binoculars around.

-Available in regular black, silver or, in some territories even camouflage design, this small yet perfectly formed budget priced roof prism pair are foldable so they’ll slip easily into a pocket.
+Available in regular black, silver, or, in some territories even camouflage design, this small yet perfectly formed budget-priced roof prism pair is foldable so they’ll slip easily into a pocket.
 A centrally located focus knob allows for quick and easy adjustment, while a dioptre control is also provided via the right eyepiece to allow our view to be fine-tuned.
 A 25mm objective lens married to a 10x magnification further ensures these are a usable option for a wide variety of subjects.

 For when you’re all at sea but want to keep your binos dry comes this compact, mariner-friendly, rugged non-slip rubber surfaced option from Bushnell.
 It’s 100% waterproof thanks to O-ring seals, fog-proof thanks to being nitrogen purged, plus lightweight with it.